tencentyun/qcloud-documents/product/计算与网络/黑石物理服务器/网络/弹性公网IP_en.md

 ## Billing
-The charges for using BM EIP include "IP inactivity fee" and "public network egress fee"
+The charges for using BM EIP include "IP Idle Fee" and "public network egress fee"
 <li>IP inactivity fee: A BM EIP is essentially a public IP of IPv4.
 Such IP resources are precious and limited.
 If the IP is not bound, an inactivity fee will be charged as penalty, thus you should release the EIP when it is not used</li>
 <li>Public network egress fee: A BM EIP that has been bound to CPM can be used for public network access.
 The resulting public network traffic or bandwidth will be accounted into the public network egress fee for using this EIP.

-### IP Inactivity Fee
+### IP Idle Fee
-When BM EIP is not bound to any CPM, we will charge you an IP inactivity fee of 0.20 CNY/hour.
-Charge is billed on an hourly basis with a post-paid mode.
-Usage period less than 1 hour will be counted as 1 hour.
+A BM EIP, if it's not bound to any CPM, it's charged at 0.20 CNY/hour as the IP Idle fee.
+Usage period less than 1 hour is be counted as 1 hour.

 ### Public Network Egress Fee
 There are two billing modes for public network egress charges: "Bill by Traffic" and "Bill by Fixed Bandwidth"